Credit Card Betting Sites

 Credit card betting sites usually provide flexible funding limits.
 It is not uncommon for mobile sportsbooks to accept credit card deposits as low as $5 and as large as $50,000.

-Some credit card issuers treat all online gambling transactions as cash advances, which may subject users to hefty fees, higher interest rates, and not qualifying for the rewards they would typically receive for credit purchases.
+Many credit card issuers treat all online gambling transactions as cash advances, which subject users to hefty fees, higher interest rates, and not qualifying for the rewards they would typically receive for credit purchases.
 Anyone considering using a credit card to bet online should consider first calling their bank for details.
+See the next section for more on the cash advance problem.

 The Fair Credit Billing Act (FCBA) requires credit card issuers to provide fraud protection to customers.
 Under the FCBA, card issuers may not hold customers responsible for charges that occur after they have reported a credit card lost or stolen or if someone has obtained their credit card number.